 Writing, training, speaking, campaigning ...

-If you are an RMT member in the Midlands region and would like to attend, please contact your branch secretary.
+If you are a PCS member and you would like to attend this course, please contact your branch secretary or regional training officer.